 How to Become a Police Officer in Washington DC

 The District of Columbia is patrolled by the members of Metropolitan Police Department (MPD).
-There are 5,240 officers in this large police force.1 The DC Police Officers Standards and Training (POST) Board is responsible for deciding the minimum standards for selecting and training new candidates for the MPD.
+There are over 4,000 officers in this large police force.5 The DC Police Officers Standards and Training (POST) Board is responsible for deciding the minimum standards for selecting and training new candidates for the MPD.
+Men and women wishing to become a part of the Metropolitan Police Department will find information on the application, selection, and training process below.

 Washington DC Police Officer Requirements